 - Property and Equipment Insurance

-Property and Equipment insurance goes a step further than Business Property insurance to protect any special equipment that your shop owns from damage caused by a power surge, mechanical breakdown or burned out motor, and even employee error.
+Property and Equipment insurance goes a step further than Business Property insurance to protect any special equipment your shop owns from damage caused by a power surge, mechanical breakdown or burned out motor, and even employee error.

 - Key Person Insurance